thmsbfft/oryoki.io/USER-MANUAL.md

 # Mini Console
 Bring up with `CMD+ALT+C`.
 Only displays the last message (for now).
 Supports javascript execution in the web page.

+# Devtools
+Standard Chrome devtools with `CMD+ALT+I`.

 # Screen Grab
 Save to downloads with `CMD+~`.
 Copy to clipboard with `CMD+SHIFT+C`.

 # Video Recording
 Experimental.
 Requires ffmpeg for encoding.
-Supports lossless and lossy quality preferences.
+Supports `prores` and `mp4` quality preferences. Ōryōki looks for ffmpeg in /usr/local/bin.

 # Notifications
 Show rough loading times and loading state.
 Recording mutes notifications.